defold/doc/docs/en/manuals/editor-http-api.md

 C:\path\to\Defold\Defold.exe --port 8181 C:\absolute\path\to\project\game.project
 ```

 The editor is a graphical desktop application.
 Start it in an interactive user session with access to the display.
-Use [Bob](/manuals/bob) when a graphical session is unavailable, such as in headless CI, or for compile-only automation and creating standalone bundles.
+Use [Bob](/manuals/bob) when a graphical session is unavailable, such as in headless CI, or for creating standalone bundles.
+An open editor also supports compile-only automation through `/command/compile`.

 After starting the editor, wait until the project has opened and `.internal/editor.port` exists.
 Then poll `/openapi.json` until it returns a valid document.
 Do not assume that creating the process means the project is ready.